Elliot-D-Hill/best-practices/README.md

 - If the package is trusted (high star count on GitHub is a good indicator)

 Benefits of using other people's code:

 - Good packages write tests for their code (you probably don't)
 - Popular packages are used, tested, and reviewed informally by their users every day (raises our confidence in them)
 - Adopting other peoples code let's you get to your research problem faster.
 As a researcher, we often only change one or two aspects of a method/model/algorithm for a given project.
 That means that we can save a lot of time by importing as many of the parts we are not customizing as possible.

+Downsides of using other people's code:

+- Abstractions can make it harder to make low-level modifications
+- Packages may not be well maintained

 Example:

 Your project is to design a custom loss function.
 You probably want to avoid also writing your optimizer and model architecture from scratch.
-You probably want to reuse standard model architectures.
+You probably want to reuse standard model architectures and optimizers so you can isolate the benefit of your loss function.

 ### When should you optimize your code?

 - Only when you need to; i.e., when the compute time is preventing progress
-- When it is free/easy to do; doesn't take a lot of time or add a lot of tech dept
+- When it is easy to do; doesn't take a lot of time or add a lot of tech dept
 - If you must optimize your code, focus on bottlenecks first; find bottlenecks via code profilers e.g., cProfile in Python
 - If you want to learn how to write optimized code
+- If you enjoy it

 Performance optimization is typically the last part of your code you want to improve.
 This is because optimizations are often time consuming to implement and can introduce substantial code complexity

 ### Configuration files

 Consolidates parameters into fewer places.

 Avoids having to touch the source code (and possibly introduce new bugs) to change program behavior.

-By having all tunable parameters in one place, it makes it easy to make your methods section of your paper.
+By having all tunable parameters in one place, it makes it easy to make the methods section of your paper.

 ### Write modular code

 A good rule of thumb: functions and classes should have roughly one responsibility.

 Modular code is easier to read, reuse, reason through, debug, and write tests for.

 The example below is probably overkill, but it demonstrates the idea.

 A function with too many responsibilities: